cloudtruth/config-catalyst/README.md

 # Motivation
 Config Catalyst exists to solve this problem:

-"I need to take this weird network config that Bob (who left five years ago) roughed out by hand and turn it into a crisp little YAML template with parameterized variables."
+>"I need to take this weird network config that Bob (who left five years ago) roughed out by hand and turn it into a crisp little YAML template with parameterized variables."

-Static, hard-coded config is a form of "tech debt" many teams want to eliminate, but the "pay it down" process is tedious and time consuming.
+Static, hard-coded config is a form of "tech debt" many teams want to eliminate, but the "pay it down" process is tedious and time-consuming.
+Until now.

 # How it works
 Config Catalyst works off of a local copy of your repo folder structure.